bensooraj/bensooraj.github.io/content/posts/10-aug-2020-eks-datadog/index.md

 draft: false
 ---

-Datadog has been part of our stack for quite sometime now, where the `datadog-agent` installed on our EC2 instances (baked into the image) would tail log files to which the application services would write to.
+Datadog has been part of our stack for quite sometime now, where the `datadog-agent` installed on the EC2 instances (baked into the image) tail log files to which the application services write to.

 A recent project required me to send the application logs deployed on kubernetes to Datadog.
 This required a different approach which I would be sharing today.
 A few pre-requisites before I begin: